 “I heard Aaron say, ‘No, that is not firecrackers.’
 That’s the last I heard of him,” Douglas football coach Willis May told the Sun Sentinel.

-Haab added that Feis ran towards to gunfire.
+Haab added that Feis ran toward the gunfire.

 “He was designated a parking lot outside the freshman building,” said Haab, “so I heard that he was running towards it when it all happened and that he shielded a couple of people and took some fire from him.
 He took three gunshots.”